cflo5001/msem_review/README.md

 The TIMSS dataset has a heirarchical structure in which students are nested within classrooms that are nested within schools.
 For the models in this repository, I treat the student as Level 1 and the school as Level 2.

 The code that creates the analytic dataset can be found [here](create_timss_data.R).
 The outcome variable in these models is student mathematics achievement: `math_ss_average`.
+TIMSS creates five imputations of overall mathematics achievement for each student represented by the variables `BSMMAT01`, `BSMMAT02`, `BSMMAT03`, `BSMMAT04`, and `BSMMAT05`. `math_ss_average` is the mean of the math achievement imputations for each student.

+In this illustration, math achievement is explained by a student-level math attitude construct.
+This construct is measured by the following variables:
+-`BSBM19A`: "I enjoy learning mathematics."
+-`BSBM19B`: "I wish I did not have to study math."
+-`BSBM19C`: "Math is boring"
+-`BSBM19D`: "I like to learn interesting things."
+-`BSBM19E`: "I like mathematics."
+-`BSBM19F`: "I like numbers."
+-`BSBM19G`: "I like math problems."
+-`BSBM19H`: "I look forward to math class."
+-`BSBM19I`: "Math is my favorite subject."
+Each item was a four point Likert scale: 1-"Agree a lot", 2-"Agree a little", 3-"Disagree a little", 4-"Disagree a lot".
+All items except `BSBM19B` and `BSBM19C` were reverse coded such that higher scores on the item represent a higher position on the math attitude construct.
+(Since `BSBM19B` and `BSBM19C` were negatively worded, I did not reverse code these items.)